gabepo/MIST4610GroupProject1_MrTreest/README.md

  <img width="989" height="655" alt="Screenshot 2026-03-30 at 2 29 13 PM" src="https://github.com/user-attachments/assets/07504c3a-b0d3-4318-96bd-69781d071266" />

 - This helps managers identify exceptional volunteers and understand engagement levels, which can guide retention strategies and volunteer recognition programs.
-Can be acknowledged and entered monthly raffles for rewards to incentivize people to commit more hours to the cause.
-Since we are running a nonprofit, volunteer hours are very important as well as people who are committed to the movement.
+Volunteers can be acknowledged and entered into monthly raffles for rewards, incentivizing them to commit more hours to the cause.

 ### Query 8: Events Without Volunteer Assignments
 Are there any planting events this year that did not have any volunteers assigned?